Environment Indoor Air Quality Assessment Using Fuzzy Inference

 - Implication: Determining how each rule affects the output.

-Fuzzy inference can be applied in various aspects of IAQ assessment, such as:
+Assessment using fuzzy inference can be applied in various aspects of IAQ assessment in Dubai, such as:

 - Real-Time Monitoring: Continuous monitoring and adjustment based on dynamic conditions.